Classic Metal Shaping was established in 1991.

 My two Pullmax machines can create any detail required for classic and vintage car panels such as swages, body lines and beads for floorpanels.
 These versatile machines can also create louvres of varying lengths or louvres in curved panels.
 They make short work of cutting the blanks for panels and can be used for cutting slots, shrinking large areas and forming flanges.
 Having two of these machines means I can avoid constantly changing tooling which can be time consuming over the course of a restoration or while creating an entire body.

 My louvre punch has a large throat and I have a lot of sizes and styles of louvre tools so I am able to punch louvres for most requirements.
 I can also make one off tooling should it be needed.
 (BTW Its not a spelling mistake on the machine I deliberately used the American spelling)

 I have several shrinkers and stretchers so I don't waste time swapping tooling.
 There are also several folders, guillotines, Jennys, swagers, fly presses and hole punching machines for creating the details in panels.
 I also have several planishing machines to speed up the process of forming and metal finishing panels.
 All this machinery means that I can produce work in an efficient way and to a high standard.

 Watch my videos on the video page to see some of these machines in use.

 It is inevitable that there will be rot and damage in the ash framed cars I work on.
-I have the skills, tools and machines needed for carrying out repairs to ash frames to a high standard.
+I have the skills, tools and machines needed for carrying out quality repairs to ash frames.

-the woodwork shop is equipped with a cut off saw/table saw, bandsaw, belt sander, routers and planers as well as all the hand tools associated with woodwork, so if your ash frame is in need of repair I can ensure that it is as good as new before I carry out any metalwork.
+The woodwork shop is equipped with a cut off / table saw, bandsaw, power fret saw, belt sander, routers and planers as well as all the hand tools associated with woodwork.
+So if your ash frame is in need of repair I can ensure that it is in good repair before I carry out any metalwork.
 These machines are also put to good use to create bucks and tooling for forming the parts I make.